SMishucoding/ds606-mlb-salary-prediction/README.md

 | **BAT** | 1B, DH |
 | **C** | Catcher |

 A key point: this premium only applies to upper-tier players.
 A fringe shortstop and a fringe first baseman both sign near the league minimum.
-Because it's unlikely that teams are bidding against each other for fringe players, there's no positional premium applied to them.
+Because teams aren't in high-stakes bidding wars against each other for fringe players, there's no positional premium applied to them.

 ### 4. Feature Selection Prevents Overfitting on Small Samples

-With 240 total features and 114 upper-tier training rows, models would likely memorize noise and overfit the training date.
+With 240 total features and 114 upper-tier training rows, some of our initial attempts at modeling memorized noise and overfit the training date.
 Therefore, a two-stage feature selection is applied within each tier:

 1. **Low-variance filter:** Remove features with std < 0.01 across that tier's training rows
 2. **Importance-based selection:** Fit a fast shallow GBM and keep only features with above-mean importance